Enterprise-CMCS/macpro-quickstart-serverless/README.md

 The browser is launched on localhost:3000.

 ### Build and Deploy Only the Frontend Service Locally
+#### Pre-Requisites
-Pre-Requisite: valid short-term access keys for your AWS account pasted in your terminal window
+- valid short-term access keys for your AWS account pasted in your terminal window
+- a QuickStart stack, <stack>, deployed and running in AWS

-The frontend application is created using [create-react-app](https://github.com/facebook/create-react-app).
+The local frontend application is created using [create-react-app](https://github.com/facebook/create-react-app).
 The code is located in services/ui-src.
 The browser is launched on localhost:3000.
+The frontend connects to the backend services running in AWS.

 ```
-# ensure that <stage> has already been deployed
+# ensure that <stage> has already been deployed  # This is necessary since only the frontend is deployed locally
 $ aws cloudformation list-stacks | grep <stage>  # confirm the stage is deployed
 # change to services/ui-src directory
 $ cd services/ui-src